lgc13/LucasCosta_portfolio/c#/README.md

 <h1>C# projects</h1>

 <!-- Technology welcome message -->
-C# was the first language that taught me object oriented programming more in-depth.
-During some of my classes at Florida State University, I created a lot of console apps from scratch, or would backwards engineer some other examples given to me.
-Most of these apps utilize object oriented programming key concepts such as data encapsulation, abstraction of functionality, attribute and method inheritance, and basic polymorphism.
+C# was the first language that taught me object-oriented programming more in-depth.
+During some of my classes at Florida State University, I created a lot of console apps from scratch, or would backward engineer some other examples given to me.
+Most of these apps utilize object-oriented programming key concepts such as data encapsulation, abstraction of functionality, attribute and method inheritance, and basic polymorphism.

 <h6>Click the title links if you want to see more details about a particular project.</h6>